vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 -   `target` — Instance of the block where the BEM event occurred.
 -   `data` — Any additional data passed as the `data` argument when subscribing to a BEM event.
--   `result` — The last value returned by this event handler.
+-   `result` — The last value returned by this event's handler.
 The same as [jQuery.Event.result](https://api.jquery.com/event.result/).
 -   `type` — The type of event.
 The same as [jQuery.Event.type](https://api.jquery.com/event.type/).

 For more information about properties and methods of a BEM event object, see the [documentation for the 'events' block](../../common.blocks/events/events.en.md).